 I’m keeping the explicit mathematical form of the diffusive momentum density flux term, , hidden for now.
 All you need to know now is what the term represents.

-As it turns out, that last term is indicating to us that fluid flow can induce forces!
-To see this in action, just consider some kind of device (in space again, to ignore gravity) that is shooting out incompressible fluid at some constant velocity directly behind it.
-Making a control volume analysis around the device, we find that the net force on the object has to be , which pushes the device in the opposite direction of the fluid’s speed.
+That last term is indicating to us that fluid flow can induce forces!
+It’s also telling us that fluid flow can induce changes in the momentum of the control volume that contains it—to see this in action, just consider some kind of device (in space again, to ignore gravity) that is shooting out incompressible fluid at some constant velocity directly behind it.
+Making a control volume analysis around the device, we find that the change of the momentum of the object has to be , which pushes the device in the opposite direction of the fluid’s speed.
 Using a fluid to induce movement in this way is commonly referred to as jet propulsion, and the device itself can be referred to as a jet (or more arguably, a rocket).

 Hearkening back to our conclusion in Part I, the control volume analysis we’ve performed here is letting us understand the different ways pressure, velocity, and density affect each other in a variety of different specific contexts.
 And to verify its utility, we should spend some time applying this analysis towards the principal engineering application of fluid mechanics; hydraulics.